Opposite of OPTIONAL – 35 Antonyms With Sentence Examples

 Vital Testing the new feature is optional.
 Testing the new feature is non-vital.

-READ: Opposite of PUN - 35 Antonyms With Sentence Examples
+READ: Opposite of WORD OF HONOR - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of OPTIONAL